hadley/elmer/README.md

     Other languages that had an impact include Scheme and various data analysis languages.

-By default, the `chat` method streams the response to the console as it arrives.
+If you initialize the chat object with `echo = TRUE`, as we did above, the `chat` method streams the response to the console as it arrives.
 When the entire response is received, it is returned as a character vector (invisibly, so it’s not printed twice).

 This mode is useful when you want to see the response as it arrives, but you don’t want to enter the chat console.

 ### Programmatic chat

-If you don’t want to see the response as it arrives, you can use the `quiet` argument to suppress output.
-You can either pass `quiet=TRUE` as an argument to `chat$chat()`, or as an argument to `new_chat_openai()` if you want all interactions to be quiet by default.
+If you don’t want to see the response as it arrives, you can turn off echoing by leaving off the `echo = TRUE` argument to `new_chat_openai()`.

-**The remaining examples on this page will use a chat object created with `quiet = TRUE`.**

     > chat <- new_chat_openai(
     +   model = "gpt-4o-mini",